INTERVIEW: What you should know before seeing "Clown in a Cornfield", from director Eli Craig

 Clown in a Cornfield will scare you, but it’ll also make you smile, and the dance between these extremes is one of the most invigorating elements of the work.
 “I love horror movies,” says Craig.
 “But I don’t like it when I finish a movie and I feel totally grim about life.
 Especially nowadays, I just want to feel like there’s some hope…I like to think I make hopeful films with a lot of people dying in the middle.”

 Eli Craig is driven by his passion for the classics: “I was really trying to go back to the 80s, the gritty, all in-camera, no real-CGI, practical effects-driven, low-budget horror movies that I grew up watching.
-Halloween, Friday the 13th or Nightmare on Elm Street there are elements of each of those in here – even Scream!
-I started by looking at all these classics, and then I let them all go; just tried to make a movie that I’d want to see.”
+Halloween, Friday the 13th or Nightmare on Elm Street, there are elements of each of those in here – even Scream!
+I started by looking at all these classics, and then I let them all go, and just tried to make a movie that I’d want to see.”

 With heritage like that, Clown in a Cornfield is a movie that it’s easy to love and hard to forget.
 Practical effects are the quickest way to my heart, and I’m sure many horror fans out there share the same sentiment.
-Craig’s newest film is full to the brim with weighty choreography and gloriously bloody kills (keep an eye out for the cow-prod kill!).
+Craig’s newest film is full to the brim with weighty choreography and gloriously bloody kills (keep an eye out for the cattle-prod kill!).

 This energy is so palpable throughout Clown in a Cornfield, it’s hard not to get around the carnage.